pakitoelpana/Spotify-Premium-Adder/README.md

 - Only adds premium
 # ✔️ Setup
 1. Put your accounts without premium in credentials.txt
-2. Open yje main.py and put mail,pass and secret of your paypal (line 26-28)
+2. Open the main.py and put mail,pass and secret of your paypal (line 26-28)
 3. If you're not italian put a vpn in italy
 4. Open main.py and run it
 5. After any sessione leave always empty the paypal_status.txt file